Frequently Asked Questions

-Those entering Cuba directly from the United States (as a last country) must buy the visa (travel card) in US territory.
+Those entering Cuba directly from the United States (must buy the visa/travel card at the US territory.
 Unfortunately, they cannot buy this visa (travel card) in any other country.

 Please, be aware, that the Tourist Card for travelling from the United States into Cuba is pink (as bellow) and not green.

 Yes, it is.
-The difference is that Tourist Card doesn’t need to be sticked it in the passport.
-This option allow travelers to obtain an entry of Cuba faster and secure.
+The difference is that the Tourist Card doesn’t need to be stick in the passport.
+This option allows travelers to obtain a faster and secure way to enter Cuba.

 If you don’t want a Tourist Card you can apply for A-1 visa for tourism as well.
 Further details in A-1 visa section.

-Cuban authorities request from travellers who visit the Island a travel insurance policy with medical expenses coverage, as a requirement for entering the country.
-Travellers can purchase such a policy in their country of residence, prior to their trip, but they can also purchase it at their arrival in Cuba, just at the point of entering.
+Cuban authorities request travelers visiting the Island a travel insurance policy with medical expenses coverage, as a requirement for entering the country.
+Travelers can purchase that kind of policy in their country of residence, prior to their trip, but they can also purchase it at their arrival in Cuba, just at the point of entering.
 The cost is: